Drip – drip – drip.

-In this article, I will cover the plain black coffee, and why its making a strong comeback.
+In this article, I will cover filter coffee as a type of plain black coffee, and why it’s making a strong comeback.

 In the 1990s, the coffee machine had a central place in most kitchens.

-It was easy to go to, a simple push of a button, and soon after you could pour yourself a cup of coffee.
+It was easy to go to, and with a simple push of a button, and soon after you could pour yourself a cup of coffee.

 The coffee trend at the time was that it was cool to have expensive technical equipment in your home.